 - how we keep children safe in our school and grounds

 - what the children think about the school

 Building for the Future Fund

 Governors also manage the Building for the Future Fund, which raises funds for school improvement and maintenance.
-Your generous contributions will enable the school to work towards the development of specialist facilities such as a Music Room and IT Suite and to build up a modern, user-friendly library.
+Your generous contributions will enable the school to work towards the development of specialist facilities, such as a Music Room and IT Suite and to build a modern, user-friendly library.